Stephen Alfred Forbes: Biography

 Forbes was named director of the new State Laboratory of Natural History in 1877, and in 1882 he became both the director of the State Laboratory of Natural History and the state entomologist.
 Forbes moved from Normal to Urbana in 1885 to accept a position with the Illinois Industrial University (soon to be University of Illinois).
 He was also able to gain approval from the state legislature to transfer the State Laboratory of Natural History and its staff, library, and research collections to Urbana.
 In 1917, the State Laboratory of Natural History and the Office of the State Entomologist were combined by the General Assembly, as the Illinois Natural History Survey.
 Forbes became director (chief) and held this position until his death in 1930.

 He was elected to the National Academy of Sciences in 1918.
+He was elected to the American Philosophical Society the following year.
 As president of the Ecological Society of America in 1921, he championed the practical uses of basic ecological science for the betterment of humankind.
 Forbes's extensive knowledge was not limited to entomology, but throughout his life he also studied and achieved distinction in ichthyology, ornithology, river and stream biology and pollution, and the taxonomy of Crustacea.

 To Forbes the word "survey" meant more than a censusing of organisms or publishing lists showing their distribution.
 He felt that any study should define the relationships between living organisms and their environment—an ecological survey.
 This theory prevailed in his work and underlined the early research done at the Illinois Natural History Survey.
 In 1880 Forbes stated:

 The first indispensable requisite is a thorough knowledge of the natural order—an intelligently conducted natural history survey.
 Without the general knowledge which such a survey would give us, all our measures must be empirical, temporary, uncertain, and often dangerous.

 Today, the Illinois Natural History Survey is still housed on the campus of the University of Illinois, and is a division of the Prairie Research Institute.

 From 1884 to 1886, while a student at the University of Illinois, entomologist Charles W. Woodworth was an assistant to Forbes.